pawelpuszka/ComputerStoreDatabase/README.md

   * SQL Developer
 ## Designing database

-  I've spent a lot of time to design this database according to rules.
+  I've spent a lot of time to design this database according to best practices.
 In most cases it meets requirements of the third normal form.

   It contains data, dictionary and linking tables, moreover there are defined relations between tables to keep consistency and integrity of data.